sktime/sktime/docs/source/get_involved/governance.rst

 -  If the "reasonable time" period elapses and no approval or rejection has been expressed on a PR, the PR is scheduled at the top of agenda for the next developer meetup.
    In that meeting, a core developer is assigned to review the PR and either approve or reject within five days of the meeting excluding weekends.
+-  Proposed changes to ``sktime``'s governance or CoC cannot be accepted by lazy consensus.
+   They require at least one approval by a CC member (governance changes) or a CoC member (CoC changes).
+-  Changes to ``sktime``'s governance or CoC can be made only by a core developer, require a STEP, and must have been listed in one of the regular bi-weekly CC meetings, under an agenda item "proposed changes to ``sktime``'s governance or CoC".

 Failure of lazy consensus, in the above sense, can arise only under the following condition: at least one approval and at least one rejection in the PR.